spierala/blog-posts/introducing-signal-store.md

     * Manage **global** state at large scale with the **Store (Redux) API**
     * Manage **global** state with a minimum of boilerplate using **Feature Stores**
     * Manage **local** component state with **Component Stores**
+    * All combined in a single library
     * MiniRx always tries to find the sweet spot between powerful, simple and [lightweight](https://github.com/spierala/angular-state-management-comparison)
 * Signal Store implements and promotes new **Angular best practices**:
     * **Signals** are used for **(synchronous) state**
     * **RxJS** is used for events and **asynchronous tasks**
 * Signal Store helps to streamline your usage of [RxJS](https://rxjs.dev/) and [Signals](https://angular.io/guide/signals): e.g. `connect` and `rxEffect` understand both Signals and Observables
+* Signal Store has first-class support for OOP style (e.g. `MyStore extends FeatureStore`), but offers also functional creation methods (e.g. `createFeatureStore`)
 * Simple refactor: If you used MiniRx Store before, refactor to Signal Store will be pretty straight-forward: change the TypeScript imports, remove the Angular async pipes (and ugly non-null assertions (`!`)) from the template

-* Signal Store has first-class support for OOP style (e.g. `MyStore extends FeatureStore`), but offers also functional creation methods (e.g. `createFeatureStore`)
+### Getting Started
+To install the @mini-rx/signal-store package, use your package manager of choice:

+`npm install @mini-rx/signal-store`

-#### Use-cases
+### Use-cases

 MiniRx Signal Store is highly flexible and offers three different well-defined state containers out of the box:

 - Store (Redux)
 - FeatureStore
 - ComponentStore